openmrs/openmrs-contrib-rest-api-docs/source/includes/User/role.md

 ## Create a role

-* To create a role you need to specify below attributes in the request body.If the user not logged in to perform this action, a `401 Unauthorized` status returned.
+* To create a role you need to specify below attributes in the request body.If the user is not logged in to perform this action, a `401 Unauthorized` status is returned.

     ### Attributes